-Are you shopping for a Samsung Note smartphone?
+Are you shopping for a Samsung Note 20 deals?
 Plus-sized displays are now the norm on smartphones, but Samsung was the one that blazed the trail with its Galaxy Note family.
 Large touchscreens are now commonplace and Samsung has continued to release its premium Note handsets alongside the flagship Galaxy S series.
 These high-end mobiles come with hefty price tags to match their sized-up displays, but if you’re after smartphone deals and have your sights locked on one of these luxurious devices, read on.
 We’ve got all the deets on the best Samsung Galaxy Note 20 deals here.
 We checked high and low to find the best offers.
 You can always check out those deals too, but you’ll find our top picks for the best Samsung Galaxy Note 20 deals below.